Rob Elliot: “Time to get Premier League ready”

 So does training differ if you’re a Premier League side compared to the Championship?
 I would say at the highest level you do more tactical training because you have the time, given there’s only one game a week.
 That’s helpful as you need the time to work on your tactical adjustment; for instance, if you’re playing Man City away or a team that plays on the counter-attack like Crystal Palace, you need more time to plan because they are so good at what they do.

-In the Premier League, contrary to popular belief, it’s still tough physically because of the intensity at which the game is played at.
+In the Premier League, it’s still tough physically because of the intensity at which the game is played at.
 You’re also less likely to have the ball, so the work you do is without the ball, which puts you under a lot of strain.
 Imagine defending for 70 minutes away at Man City; that’s a lot of strain on the legs and also the mind!

 In comparison, the Championship games come so thick and fast, it’s literally play, recover, play recover.
 If you’re a strong team like we were last season, you can concentrate 90% on what you’re going to do and 10% on them, which is a big advantage, whereas those percentages are much different in the Premier League.